tableau/redshift-monitor/README.md

 redshift-monitor allows you to capture, save, and analyze AWS Redshift performance metrics with Tableau Desktop.

-It is based on the work done by the fine folks at AWS on the [amazon-redshift-monitoring](https://github.com/awslabs/amazon-redshift-monitoring) project, expect we capture a more metrics, save them in RDS and visualize with Tableau.
+It is based on the work done by the fine folks at AWS on the [amazon-redshift-monitoring](https://github.com/awslabs/amazon-redshift-monitoring) project, expect we capture a few more metrics, save them in RDS and visualize with Tableau.

 ### It includes: